epinio/epinio/CONTRIBUTING.md

 # Contributing to Epinio

-Rancher Desktop accepts contributions via GitHub issues and pull requests.
+Epinio accepts contributions via GitHub issues and pull requests.
 This document outlines the process to get your pull request accepted.

 ## Start With An Issue